trevorrobertsjr/cdk-construct-go/README.md

 # CDK Go Samples!

 **NOTICE**: Go support is still in Developer Preview.
-This implies that APIs may change while we address early feedback from the community.
-We would love to hear about your experience through GitHub issues.
+This implies that APIs may change while the AWS CDK Team addresses early feedback from the community.
+The team would love to hear about your experience through [GitHub issues](https://github.com/aws/aws-cdk/issues).

 ## Useful commands